Navigating the Fourth Trimester: Your Essential Postpartum Guide

 Sleep and Rest for New Parents

-Sleep deprivation is one of the biggest challenges new parents face.
-While newborns sleep a lot, they wake frequently for feeding and comfort.
+Sleep deprivation is one of the greatest challenges of early parenthood.
+While newborns sleep often, they wake frequently for feeding and comfort.

 Bonding and Baby Care

-Bonding with your baby fosters emotional security and healthy development.
-Skin-to-skin contact, infant massage, and responding to your baby’s cues help establish a strong attachment.
+Bonding builds emotional security and supports healthy development.
+Skin-to-skin contact, infant massage, and responsive caregiving strengthen attachment.

 1. Learning Your Baby’s Cues